Mike Curato

-Mike Curato is an American writer and illustrator of children's books.
+Mike Curato is a Filipino-American writer and illustrator of children's books.
 His graphic novel, Flamer, received a Lambda Literary Award for Children's and Young Adult Literature in 2021.

 Personal life

 Curato was born and raised in the suburbs of New York City and currently lives in Brooklyn.

 He received a bachelor of fine arts degree from Syracuse University before moving to Seattle to pursue a career as a graphic designer.

+He is Filipino-American and was raised Catholic.

 Selected works

 Little Elliot series (2014-2018)

 The Little Elliot series follows an elephant named Elliot and consists of five books: Little Elliot, Big City (2015); Little Elliot, Big Family (2015); Little Elliot, Big Fun (2016); Little Elliot, Fall Friends (2017); and Merry Christmas, Little Elliot (2018).

 Flamer (2020)

 Flamer is a semi-autobiographical graphic novel, published September 1, 2020 by Henry Holt and Company.
 The book has received various accolades, including the Lambda Literary Award for Children's and Young Adult Literature in 2021.